keviin0/CSA-Calculator/README.md

 Aditya / Jacob : MineSweeper

-**Individual Assignments Week 8:**
+**Individual Assignments Week 11:**

 Sean: Fix Readme; work on the view of UNO game

 Kevin: Fix Readme; work on control of UNO game

-Siddhant: Fix Readme; work on view/model of UNO game
+Siddhant: Make final adjustments for Go Fish, create part for the video.

 Jacob: Fix Readme; work on control of MineSweeper